 Our provision is based on a strong vision that St Mary’s College is a place where everyone is treated with dignity, with respect and is of equal worth.
 We strive to develop a highly effective learning community for SEND students and believe that ALL staff have a responsibility to meet the needs of all SEND pupils.

 Our key purpose is the construction, delivery and constant improvement of quality learning experiences appropriate to the needs of all our SEND students.

 In order to achieve our vision, we aim to create a happy and secure learning environment where ALL SEND students’ needs are met and where achievement and success are recognised and praised.

 We are extremely fortunate to have a large, experienced team of Teaching Assistants who go ‘above and beyond’ for the children they support and ensure they are given every opportunity to access a broad and balanced curriculum.

-For our most vulnerable SEND students, we are able to offer a more personalised provision for 9 hours a week in the form of a core group in Key Stage 3.
-The focus and rationale is to develop basic skills and social skills in a more nurturing environment; where the children can gain confidence and independence in their learning and themselves and be successful young people in our community and beyond.
+For our most vulnerable SEND students, we are able to offer a bespoke learning pathway.
+The focus and rationale is to develop and establish fundamental literacy, life, and social skills in a smaller environment.
+Our students with SEND gain confidence and independence in their learning and themselves and become successful young people in our community and beyond.

 Medical Care & Support